josevnz/tutorials/docs/GettingStartedWithFpm.md

 ```

 ## What is next?

+We covered some important use cases, but the tool has much more to offer:

 * FPM has [many other usages](https://fpm.readthedocs.io/en/latest/cli-reference.html), including transforming existing packages.
 * FPM also supports [configuration files](https://fpm.readthedocs.io/en/latest/getting-started.html).
 If you are using it often then you should next to it.